-Here at Compassion Canada we are busily preparing for Christmas.
-It is the most exciting time of year for us as we envision what awaits the nearly 2 million Compassion-assisted children.
+This is the day Christmas begins—not on our calendars, but in our hearts.
+Here at Compassion Canada, we’re preparing for the most wonderful time of year as we envision what awaits Compassion program participants around the world.
 We know how important it is for children and their sponsors to share in Christmas celebrations—even though we live so far apart.

 1. When do I need to send my card so it gets there in time for Christmas?

-Our normal letter delivery timeline is four to six weeks, but with Christmas being a busier time for mail delivery, we recommend you mail your cards and letters by the end of October.
-We will do our best to see that your child receives this important mail in time.
+This is the day to send Christmas joy.
+Our standard letter delivery timeline is four to six weeks.
+However, with Christmas being a busier time for mail delivery, we recommend mailing your cards and letters by the end of October.
+When you move early, you’re giving the gift of certainty—ensuring the child you sponsor receives this important mail in time.

-You are welcome to send a card of your own, or you can choose from several options available in your My Compassion account.
-Sending a card online will also reduce the delivery time!
+You are welcome to send a card of your own, or you can select from several options available in your My Compassion account.
+Sending a card online will also reduce the delivery time—because love can’t wait!

-If you’re looking for ideas, check out these tips to write a great Christmas card to your Compassion child.
+If you’re looking for ideas, check out these tips for writing a great Christmas card to the child you sponsor.

 A girl from Indonesia were's a pretty pink dress and a red Christmas hat.
 She stands in a dirt lane and smiles at the camera.

-2. What can I send to my Compassion child?
+2. What can I send to the child I sponsor?

-The guidelines for what to send at Christmas are the same as year-round.
-Because of customs regulations and unpredictable mail service in other countries, we are limited to sending paper items—no larger than 8½ by 11 inches.
+The guidelines for what to send at Christmas are the same as those for year-round gifts.
+Due to customs regulations and unpredictable mail services in other countries, we are limited to sending paper items—no larger than 8.5 by 11 inches.

-Some items you may send are photos, greeting cards, stickers, bookmarks, postcards, colouring pages, booklets, small calendars, Scripture cards, decorative writing paper, paper dolls, and paper planes.
-If you choose to send an item for your child, please ensure you write your supporter number and the child number on each piece so we can ensure your child receives it.
+Some items you may send are photos, greeting cards, stickers, bookmarks, postcards, colouring pages, booklets, small calendars, Scripture cards, decorative writing paper, paper dolls and paper planes.
+If you choose to send an item to the child you sponsor, please ensure you write your supporter number and the child number on each piece.

 Three girls sit next to the wall of their Compassion centre and open gifts.
 They look very excited.